omar123487/alx-system_engineering-devops/0x00-shell_basics/README.md

 0-current_working_directory - a script that prints the absolute path name of the current working directory.
 1-listit - a script that displays the content list of your current directory.
+3-listfiles - a script that displays current directory contents in long format.